 My child is unique

-Most hearing people have little or no experience of profound deafness and the way other people (parents, family members, friends, professionals and people we meet) respond to your deaf child affects their sense of identity and self esteem – how they feel about themselves.
+Most hearing people have little or no experience of deafness and the way other people, such as parents, family members, friends, professionals and others, respond to your deaf child will have a huge impact on your child’s sense of identity, their self-esteem and how they feel about themselves.

-Parents, carers and close family have an important role in helping the deaf child develop a healthy, positive view of themselves from an early age.
-This in turn acts as a buffer and helps them:
+Parents, carers and close family all have an important role in helping your deaf child develop a healthy, positive view of themselves from an early age.
+This can help them:

-- develop their potential to achieve at school and other activities
+- develop their potential to achieve at school and in other activities

 - grow into fulfilled, healthy, responsible adults.

 The positive and loving feelings you have for your deaf child are always there, but at times of stress they can slip beneath the surface.